University of Hawaiʻi at Hilo: Undergraduate

-The University of Hawaii at Hilo offers BA, BBA, BS, and BSN degrees in addition to certificates.
+The University of Hawaiʻi at Hilo offers BA, BBA, BS, and BSN degrees in addition to certificates.
 Students can also choose minors in some programs.

 Graduate

-The University of Hawai'i at Hilo offers a Master of Arts in Counseling Psychology, which meets educational requirements for licensure as a Licensed Mental Health Counselor.
+The University of Hawaiʻi at Hilo offers a Master of Arts in Counseling Psychology, which meets educational requirements for licensure as a Licensed Mental Health Counselor.
 The program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).

 Athletics

-Until 1994 UH Hilo belonged to the National Association of Intercollegiate Athletics or NAIA.
+Until 1994 University of Hawaiʻi at Hilo belonged to the National Association of Intercollegiate Athletics or NAIA.
 Since 1992, it has been a member of the NCAA Division II Pacific West Conference.
 It fields teams in baseball, basketball, cross country, golf, soccer, softball, tennis and volleyball.
 The sports teams nickname is the Vulcans.

 Chancellors

-Shared with University of Hawaiʻi – West Oʻahu 1976–1997.
+Shared with University of Hawaiʻi at West Oʻahu 1976–1997.